 Wildsense technology incorporates stationary data collecting nodes in addition to the individual collar nodes (Davis et al. 2013).
 These “listener” nodes, placed in areas where the study animals frequent, provide an opportunity to download data from the collars from distances <30 m.
 This could be used as a non-invasive method to collect data regularly, with little field tracking time, from the study animals and ensure data are collected even when a study animal or collar are lost.

-In this preliminary field study six wild mule deer were captured and collared with the WildSense collars for the duration of one month in northern Larimer County, Colorado.
+We conducted a field study using six wild mule deer captured and collared with the WildSense collars for one month.
 We were able to evaluate the functioning and data-transfer capabilities of the collars and listening nodes on a herding social animal in their natural, remote and rugged landscape.
-Of the six collars deployed, five were recovered, one of which contained interaction data from the lost collar.
+Of the six collars deployed, five were recovered one was lost.
+One of the recovered collars contained interaction data from the lost collar.

 STUDY AREA

-We captured deer Larimer County, Colorado while deer were on winter range.
+We captured deer on winter range in Larimer County,.
 The majority of the study area was public land, Red Mountain Open Space, a 6000 ha property owned by Larimer County and Soapstone Prairie Natural Area, a 7300 ha property owned by the City of Fort Collins primarily used for human recreation and some livestock grazing.
-The habitat is shortgrass prairie and foothills shrubland characterized by big sagebrush (Artemisia tridentata), antelope bitterbrush (Purshia tridenta), mountain mahogany (Cercocarpus montanus) ranging in elevation from 1800 to 2200 meters.
+Vegetation is predominantly shortgrass prairie and foothills shrubland characterized by big sagebrush (Artemisia tridentata), antelope bitterbrush (Purshia tridenta), mountain mahogany (Cercocarpus montanus) ranging in elevation from 1800 to 2200 meters.

 METHODS